Date Masamune: Early life and rise

-Date Masamune was born as Bontenmaru (梵天丸) later Tojiro (藤次郎) the eldest son of Date Terumune, born in Yonezawa Castle (in modern Yamagata Prefecture).
+Date Masamune was born as Bontenmaru (梵天丸) later Tojirō (藤次郎), as the eldest son of Date Terumune, likely born in Yonezawa Castle (in modern Yamagata Prefecture).
 At the age of 14 in 1581, Masamune led his first campaign, helping his father fight the Sōma clan.
+His buddhist name is “Zuiganjiden Teizan Zenri Daikoji”.
 In 1584, at the age of 17, Masamune succeeded his father, Terumune, who chose to retire from his position as daimyō.
 Masamune's army was recognized by its black armor and golden headgear.

 Masamune is known for a few things that made him stand out from other daimyō of the time.
 In particular, his famous crescent-moon-bearing helmet won him a fearsome reputation.
 As a child, smallpox robbed him of sight in his right eye, though it is unclear exactly how he lost the organ entirely.
 Various theories behind the eye's condition exist.
 Some sources say he plucked out the eye himself when a senior member of the clan pointed out that an enemy could grab it in a fight.
 Others say that he had his trusted retainer Katakura Kojūrō gouge out the eye for him, making him the "One-Eyed Dragon" of Ōshu.

 The Date clan had built alliances with neighboring clans through marriages over previous generations, but local disputes remained commonplace.
 Shortly after Masamune's succession in 1584, a Date retainer named Ōuchi Sadatsuna defected to the Ashina clan of the Aizu region.
 Masamune declared war on Ōuchi and the Ashina for this betrayal, and started a campaign to hunt down Sadatsuna.
-Formerly amicable alliances were cast aside as he began to attack and conquer the lands of Sadatsuna's allies in pursuit, even those of his kin in Mutsu and Dewa Provinces.
+Formerly amicable alliances were cast aside as he began to attack and conquer the lands of Sadatsuna's allies in pursuit, even those of his kin in Mutsu and Dewa Province.